Want to Build an MVP App?

 Also, market analysis can help you define the market demand for your startup product.
 You can set up focus groups and interview users on social media to collect their feedback and predict whether potential customers will need your product.

-MVP software development is about building a limited version of your product with enough features providing the core value proposition to end-users.
+MVP app development is about building a limited version of your product with enough features providing the core value proposition to end-users.
 It means that you need to choose one or several must-have features most valuable for your target audience.

 First, we recommend analyzing your startup product’s user flow which stands for the key steps your customers will take to make the desired action.